 - Poll: How reliable are ChatGPT and Bing Chat? - Tue, May 23 2023

 - Pip install Boto3 - Thu, Mar 24 2022

 - Install Boto3 (AWS SDK for Python) in Visual Studio Code (VS Code) on Windows - Wed, Feb 23 2022

-In this article, I describe 12 ways for resetting the administrator password on Windows 7, Vista, or Windows XP.
+In this article, I describe 12 ways for resetting the administrator password on Windows 8, Windows 8.1, Windows 7, Vista, or Windows XP.
 Each method has its advantages and disadvantages.
 Make sure you use the right procedure for your situation.